mypalmike/RetrAction/README.md

 - Arrays.

+- Binary operations.

 - IF/ELSEIF/ELSE/ENDIF

-**What doesn't work?**
+- DO/WHILE/UNTIL/EXIT

+**What's left?**

+- Unary negation.

-- DO/WHILE/UNTIL and FOR loops.
+- FOR loops.
 These were implemented in an earlier version before a major change (adding ast rather than flat/direct compilation) and should be relatively simple to add again.

 - Local variable initialization.